-- Free New home inspection check lists are a great tool to assist new home buyers.
-Buyers of new homes are frequently under the mistaken impression that the municipality has performed all the necessary and required new home inspections.
+- Free New home inspection checklists are a great tool to assist new home buyers.
+Buyers of new homes are frequently given the mistaken impression that the municipality has performed all the necessary and required new home inspections.
 Simple home inspection checklists sometimes allow new home buyers to find defects they might otherwise miss.

 - Why don’t municipalities perform more thorough inspections of new homes?

 - Well there are many reasons.
 Budget cuts have cut back on the staffing at many municipal building departments.
 Where there was once a larger staff to inspect there is a smaller staff.
 Only a small segment of time is devoted to new home inspections